lbdudc/simre/README.md

 ## Parameters description

 * You need to enter seven parameters.
 These parameters are the following:
   * nameNewReq: name of the CSV file that contains the list of new requirements.
-Must be in fileserver folder.
   * nameFeatures: name of the XML or UVL file that contains the existing requirements.
-Must be in fileserver folder.
   * nameReqDescription: name of the JSON file that contains the requirements description.
-Must be in fileserver folder.
   * language: 'en' for English and 'es' for Spanish
   * listModels: array with the models. optional.
 The default model is 1.
 The models are the following:
       * 1:Model multilingual MiniLM-L12-v2